-Casa particulares are the best-value accommodation in the world – find out how you can find an air-conditioned room anywhere in Cuba for CUC$15.
+Casa particulares in Cuba are the best-value accommodation in the world – find out how you can find an air-conditioned room anywhere on the island for CUC$15!

-Your best choice for accommodation in Cuba is staying in a casa particular.
+Your best choice for accommodation in Cuba is staying in casa particulares.

 Apart from 3 hostels in Havana, there are none elsewhere in the country.

 We recommend Booking.com as a trustworthy source of accommodation in Cuba.
 Make a booking with our link & receive $20 back on your card after your stay.

 There are hotels but they’re almost all government-run & notoriously bad value for money.
 By staying at casa particulares, you can support the local economy.

 * Don’t forget to purchase travel insurance before any trip to Cuba.
 We’ve been using World Nomads for over 10 years – it’s the best-value provider we’ve found but there are important things to consider.
 Check out our post & find out which of our claims were successful or denied.